How to Do Restaurant Marketing

-Buying Behavior: Typically comes in with her co-workers or meets up with friends after work for a round of drinks.
+Buying Behaviour: Typically comes in with her co-workers or meets up with friends after work for a round of drinks.
 Visits for large group birthdays, engagements, going-away parties, and other special occasions.
 Tends to stick to happy hour menu, house wine selection, or a craft beer.

 Best Channels to Use to Reach Them: Instagram, TikTok, Pinterest, VSCO, Facebook.

 Buyer personas aren't just helpful for marketing your business, they're also an incredibly useful sales tool for your restaurant staff.
-Train your front-of-house staff how to recognize and sell to each buyer persona you identify.
+Train your front-of-house staff how to recognise and sell to each buyer persona you identify.
 For example, Penny Professional would likely not be too interested in your top-shelf bourbon, but she'd be interested in a sweet, very Instagrammable cocktail.

 Once you have identified who you're marketing to, the next step is to decide how you're going to entice them to visit your business and what promotion, discount, or incentive you are going to use.